MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 #### <a name="autoreserve"></a>OneOff with Auto reserve
  The one-off payment without swipe is sent directly to the MobilePay app.
 There is no MobilePay landing page.
 If the payment is successful, then a push message is shown that the One-off without swipe/confirmation was successful.
 One Off without swipe is valid for One-Offs without new agreement.

-When using one-off without swipe, the sliding part is omited.
-Please note, that there might be issues with card, nemID and the user will get a push message about the failed payment.
-But until then, it is just a reserved payment.
+When using one-off without swipe, the sliding part is ommited.
+There might still be issues with card, nemID and the user will get a push message about the failed payment.
+But until then, it is  a reserved payment.
 Therefore, there is a possibility of a time gap.

 * 	Merchant can send one-off payment, which MobilePay will attempt to automatically reserve, without user’s confirmation.
 *  **Value**: The customer does not need to swipe and the payment experience is seamless